 “Grey’s Anatomy” (2005-present)

 Despite the fact that this show’s writers work with medical advisors, “Grey’s Anatomy” has received criticism for favoring drama and suspense over accuracy (somehow we don’t think a surgeon would ever be allowed to practice medicine again after stopping a patient’s heart in a risky scheme to bump him up on the transplant list).
 Indeed, one of the show’s medical consultants, Karen Pike, M.D., told Stanford Medicine Magazine that her advice to the writers is sometimes ignored.
-Critics have also called out the show, now in its 13th season, for over-glamorizing the lives of surgical interns — even beyond the implausible number of affairs.
+A 2018 study actually found that the show’s portrayal of trauma victims gives real-life patients unrealistic expectations in the ER.
+Critics have also called out the show, now in its 14th season, for over-glamorizing the lives of surgical interns — even beyond the implausible number of affairs.
 For example, a real-life surgeon noted that first-year interns rarely get to skip all of the scut work and head straight for the operating room.
 The same surgeon said the show also messes up on something incredibly basic: Doctors use tape to keep patients eyes shut for safety during surgery in real life — this never happens on “Grey’s Anatomy,” which features countless scenes in the operating room.
 Details, schmetails, apparently.

 “Scrubs” is a hospital show driven mainly by the antics and fantastic daydreams of goofball Dr. John “J.D.”
 Dorian (played by Zach Braff).
 One scene even features J.D. riding his scooter into a puddle, disappearing, then reappearing in a completely different puddle only to say: “I think I saw a manatee.”
 All of this considered, it may be surprising to find that critics and real medical professionals alike have repeatedly called “Scrubs” the most accurate medical show on TV.
 The show’s creator, Bill Lawrence, based much of the show on his real-life friend’s experiences in a medical residency program.
 In fact, he regularly had the show’s writers interview doctors to generate story ideas based on real-life hospital situations.
 And unlike other dramatic medical shows, “Scrubs,” despite its comedic tone, often ends its episodes on a somber or uncertain note — much more realistic than other shows that tend to tie up loose ends and send each patient home, cured, at the end of the half-hour block.